Here are the potassium levels in our bone broths.

 So, when thinking about the amount of potassium in our bone broths and soups, it’s a great idea to also consider the amount of sodium.

 Our Chicken Bone Broth and Mushroom Chicken Bone Broth have twice the amount of potassium as sodium (530 grams of potassium and only 240 mg of sodium)!
-That’s a sodium to potassium ratio of 1:2.2 — making this our best choice for managing blood pressure.
+That’s a sodium to potassium ratio of 1:2.2.

-Our tomato soup may seem like it’s high in sodium at 490 mg but the mega dose of potassium (759 mg) gives this soup a 1:1.5 sodium-to-potassium ratio.
-To offset the imbalance, all you need to do is add an additional 269 mg of potassium to your day by eating ¾ of a banana or a ⅓ of an avocado or ⅓ of a cup of spinach.
+Our tomato soup may seem high in sodium at 490 mg but the mega dose of potassium (759 mg) gives this soup a 1:1.5 sodium-to-potassium ratio.
+To offset the imbalance, you can add an additional 269 mg of potassium to your day by eating ¾ of a banana or ⅓ of an avocado or ⅓ of a cup of spinach.

 If you have a condition that affects your kidney function, you may have problems filtering potassium and should consult with your healthcare provider about the recommended daily potassium intake for your condition.